Only 30 percent of all change management plans are successful, according to John Kotter’s 1996 landmark book, “Leading Change.”

 Before you roll out your new change management plan to a whole department or to the entire company, test your changes with a small group of people so that you can make adjustments, if necessary.
 Get the test group’s feedback and communicate it to all other employees, so they know you’re listening to their perspective and willing to learn from it.

-And when it’s finally time to put the new plan in place larger group, be sure to check in with your employees regularly.
+And when it’s finally time to put the new plan in place for the larger group, be sure to check in with your employees regularly.
 Talk directly to them.
-Get input on how things are going and if there is anything that that could make their job easier or more productive.
+Get input on how things are going and if there is anything that could make their job easier or more productive.

-You get what you measure, so track the progress of your change.
-Conduct training on the changes and its effects.
-This will help you employees be more confident about doing things differently.
+You get what you measure, so track the progress of your change by choosing important key performance indicators (KPIs).
+Conduct training sessions on the changes and its effects.
+This will help your employees be more confident about doing things differently.
+Consider having a roadmap with milestones that employees can follow along as they learn the new process.

 Expect that you will encounter resistance to the change somewhere along the way, and have a plan on how to deal with negativity – don’t just accept that not everyone is happy or will be happy.